steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes
-Add Session resource for global cross-Project settings.
 #### General
-    Session
+    Project Control
+        Redirect to the new Project.
-        How will the Session resource be updated in the database?
+        Update the Session resource in the database.
-            Every change must be persisted.
+        Control label
+            Name of the active Project
+            Link to active Project Details page

         Wrap Http.Context

     Active Project